The Wallace Collection

 With a National Art Pass you get

-Bequeathed to the nation in 1897, the Wallace Collection displays outstanding works collected by the Marquesses of Hertford and Sir Richard Wallace in the 18th and 19th centuries.
+Bequeathed to the nation in 1897, the Wallace Collection displays outstanding works from the 14th-19th century, collected by Sir Richard and Lady Wallace.

 The Wallace Collection is a family collection in origin – but no ordinary family.
 The 4th Marquess, an almost obsessive collector of art, left it all to his illegitimate son and fellow enthusiast, Richard Wallace.
 Wallace's widow, in turn, left the entire extraordinary collection to the nation – one of the greatest ever bequests of art to the public.